 You should be familiar with the software application you have chosen.
-Consultants are not able to give you detailed instructions on its use, especially when others are waiting to preview and print their posters
+Consultants are not able to give you detailed instructions on its use, especially when others are waiting to preview and print their posters.

 Have funding arrangements in place

-Printing is charged against a U-M shortcode at $6.00 per linear foot to cover the cost of the paper, ink, printer maintenance, and administration.
+Printing is charged to a U-M shortcode at $6.00 per linear foot to cover the cost of the paper, ink, printer maintenance, and administration.
 Increments of a foot are rounded up to the next half foot.
 Billing arrangements should be made in advance.
 We do not accept cash, checks, credit or debit cards.